 3. Approved referee laboratories shall be accredited by the Racing Medication and Testing Consortium (RMTC).
 Supervising chemists shall be professional or fellow members of the AORC or WADA (World Anti-Doping Agency).
-If an RMTC accredited laboratory is not available, a laboratory accredited to the ISO 17025 standard shall be used.
-An RMTC Accredited referee laboratory has the right to decline to accept the analysis but must provide an explanation.
+If no RMTC accredited laboratory is available, a laboratory accredited to the ISO 17025 standard for the testing of urine, blood, or other fluid or tissue from horses in accordance with ILAC-G7 Accreditation Requirements and operating Criteria for Horseracing Laboratories or a laboratory designated by the International Federation of Horseracing Authorities as a Reference Laboratory may be used.
+An RMTC-Accredited referee laboratory has the right to decline to accept the analysis but must provide an explanation.